ICPC-TUM/website/content/news/premium.md

 /*
 Title: The Future of TUMjudge
-Description: We have some exctiting news to share with you.
+Description: We have some exciting news to share with you.
 Read more about what you can unlock at TUMjudge starting this summer term.
 Date: 2016/04/01
 Template: news
 */